Basic Configuration¶

 secretName: "<your tls certificate secret name>"

-AI Model Provider - OpenAI¶
+AI Model Provider¶

 global: